goldenstein64/tic-tac-toe-site.ts/README.md

 # tic-tac-toe-site2

-A website lets users play tic-tac-toe against each other online.
-It keeps a record of saved games and uses Discord OAuth2 to implement game history.
+A website that lets users play tic-tac-toe against each other online.
+It keeps a record of saved games and uses Discord OAuth2 to implement user authentication and individual game history.

 ## Outline